 - a.
 The location and design of off-street loading/trash/service areas shall be depicted on site plans and subject to the approval of the reviewing Board(s).
-Provided. - b.
+Not applicable. - b.
 Loading areas shall be provided on-site.
 Loading and service areas should be located away from public street frontages and should have operable doors or gates so that they may be closed when not in use.
-Provided. - c.
+Not applicable. - c.
 Trash and recycling should be located within the building interior or screened from view of public streets using fencing and/or landscaped buffers.
-Provided. - d.
+Not applicable. - d.
 Medical waste shall be handled in accordance with applicable law.
 Applicant to address. - e.
 Scheduling of trash and loading times should be controlled to minimize the negative impacts on the local community.
-Applicant to address.
+Not applicable.